MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 ### I am not able to invoke my Cortana skill

-Check the following

-- If you just made changes and saved, click on the `Home` icon on top-left menu to refresh the Cortana skills information.
+- If you just made changes and saved your skill, you may need to refresh the Cortana skills information.
+Click on the `Home` icon on the top-left menu.
 - Verify that debugging is enabled.
 For more information, visit the [Enable debugging in Cortana](#enable-debugging-in-cortana) section.
 - Verify that you signed into Cortana using the same MSA that you used to sign into Bot Framework.
 - Ensure that you are properly invoking your skill.
 - Verify that Cortana uses the correct name when invoked.
 The Cortana Canvas types the name in the `Type here to search box` as you speak.
 - Check that your device is set to one of the allowed locales.
 The [Supported Cortana locales](./supported-locales.md) page has more information.
 - Make sure that your microphone is configured.
 Visit the [Getting started with Cortana skills](./get-started.md) page for more information.

 ### Cortana is spelling my invocation name incorrectly when I say it

-Check the following:

-- If you just saved for the first time, updates to Cortana may be delayed up to 10 minutes before recognizing the invocation name of your Cortana skill.
+- If you just saved for the first time, your updates to Cortana may be delayed up to 10 minutes before recognizing the invocation name of your Cortana skill.
-- If you just made changes and saved, click on the `Home` icon on top-left menu to refresh the Cortana skills information.
+- If you just made changes and saved your skill, you may need to refresh the Cortana skills information.
+Click on the `Home` icon on the top-left menu.
 - Your invocation name may be difficult for Cortana to recognize.
-For more information about designing invocation names, visit the [Invocation Name Guidelines](./cortana-invocation-guidelines.md) page.
+For more information about designing invocation names, see the [Invocation Name Guidelines](./cortana-invocation-guidelines.md) page.

 ### I get a `DownstreamDependencyFailed` error